EvanRoney/acp-brevet-calculator/README.md

         add "/csv" to view the data is csv format add "/json" to view the data in json format (this is default)

-An use-case example of this would be:
+A use-case example of this would be:

         http://<host:port>/listAll/csv